This tutorial demonstrates how to show or hide ScreenTips in Excel.

 In Excel, small windows that display descriptive text when you hover on a button are called ScreenTips, and Enhanced ScreenTips are larger windows that display more descriptive text.
 You can choose to show or hide them based on preference.
 To show ScreenTips, follow these steps:

 - In the Ribbon, go to File > Options.

 - The Excel Options window pops up.
 Go to General > User Interface options.

 For ScreenTip style choose Show feature descriptions in ScreenTips.
 Click OK.

 Now when you hover over a button in Excel, feature descriptions are shown as ScreenTips.

-1. If you want to hide ScreenTips, in the Ribbon, go to the File tab and from the drop-down menu, choose Options.
+- To hide ScreenTips, in the Ribbon, go to File > Options.

 Now ScreenTips won’t display when you rest the pointer over a button.

-Note: ToolTips are messages that may appear when you click on cells with data validation rules applied.
+Note: ToolTips are messages that may appear when you select cells with data validation rules applied.
 Like ScreenTips, they display messages that help users understand a worksheet.
-Unlike ScreenTips, they are user-defined as a data validation option, require a cell to be clicked (not just hovered over), are not shown or hidden with user interface options.
+Unlike ScreenTips, ToolTips: (1) are user-defined as a data validation option; (2) require a cell to be clicked (not just hovered over); and (3) are not shown or hidden with user interface options.